With Professional Certification as a grades 1-6 teacher in New York State

 Social Context selective courses: Diversity.
 (One course/2 - 3 points)

 Note re: Special Education.
-NYSED requires that Professional Certification candidates have in their record a 3 credit stand-alone special education course aimed at developing “the skills necessary to provide instruction that will promote the participation and progress of students with disabilities in the general education curriculum.”
+NYSED requires that Professional Teacher Certification candidates have in their record a 3 credit stand-alone special education course aimed at developing “the skills necessary to provide instruction that will promote the participation and progress of students with disabilities in the general education curriculum.”

 Following are examples of courses that will satisfy the “Diversity” requirement.
 (Information is correct as of publication.)
 There are numerous other possibilities (within and beyond C&T) that would satisfy this requirement.
 Ask around, keep an eye on your email, ask your advisor… Just remember to get advisor approval—in advance, please—to use a course not on this list in fulfillment of this requirement.